FOSSBilling/FOSSBilling/CONTRIBUTING.md

 If you need more reasons than that though, then because...

-* __Shape the project's future__ There are a lot of open issues in our GitHub repo, by taking part in a discussion and submitting code contributions to work on the ones that are most important to you, you get to shape the future of the project.
+* __Shape the project's future__.
+There are a lot of open issues in our GitHub repo, by taking part in a discussion and submitting code contributions to work on the ones that are most important to you, you get to shape the future of the project.
-* __Develop your skills__ Whether you are writing PHP or writing documentation, being a part of a collaborative project with others actively reviewing your work helps you to build your skills.
+* __Develop your skills__.
+Whether you are writing PHP or writing documentation, being a part of a collaborative project with others actively reviewing your work helps you to build your skills.
-* __It's fun__ We are transforming an outdated piece of software and building something modern and exciting, there are going to be a lot of challenges along the way, and taking part in solving them is fun and satisfying.
+* __It's fun__.
+We are transforming an outdated piece of software and building something modern and exciting, there are going to be a lot of challenges along the way, and taking part in solving them is fun and satisfying.

 ## Before you get started